Lobe Center; What is it?

 The reason, it turned out, is inertia -- the intake charge's momentum keeps it flowing into the cylinder despite the piston's upward movement after completing the intake stroke.
 Delaying the intake valve's closing to take advantage of this phenomenom increases cylinder filling and power.
 That's good.
 But it's kind of tricky.
 How long is long enough?
 If the valve is held open too long, the mixture's momentum dies and the gases back up in the port, sucking mixture out of the cylinder and causing a loss of power.
 On the other hand, if we close the valve too early, we've limited how full the cylinder can get.
 Either way, power is lost.
 The ideal thing is to close the intake valve at precisely the millisecond that the mixture loses its momentum and stops, but before it reverses direction.
 This is the whole point of "degreeing" cams, and when a certain lobe center is recommended, it is supposed that this will put the cam, and in turn the intake valve, in the correct position to make this happen.

 So what's the deal with the cam lobe's center?
 Why not just track that critical intake valve closing point?
 The answer, in a word, is ramps.
 All cams have them.
 Acceleration ramps which gather up the clearances in the valve train before the valve is shot off its seat, and deceleration ramps which cushion the shock of the valve's closing.
 The problem is that these ramps move the valve so slowly that determining when it has opened or closed is very difficult.
 Because of this, engine builders have developed a method of ignoring the ramp portions of a cam when measuring valve movement.
-The ramp isn't there to move the valves anyway, its sole purpose is to babysit the valve train.
+The ramp isn't there to move the valves anyway, its sole purpose is to graduallly take up clearance.
+They babysit the valve train.
 These tuners disregard the valve's movement until it has moved a certain amount, which ensures that the valve is well clear of the ramp.
 That amount is represented below by the dotted line.
 It is called the "checking height."

 The problem is that ramps aren't all the same size.
 The ramps on a pushrod engine's cam for example are huge, because that engine's spindly valve train demands very gentle opening and closing curves.
 The ramps on overhead cam engines on the other hand are much smaller, because there are fewer valve-related parts flailing about needing cushioning.
 Each engine design has its own size ramp and its own checking height, some 0.020", others 0.040", and still others 0.050".
 Comparison of these different cams is impossible, as two different checking heights give two very different timing conditions.
 What's needed is a system of measuring cam timing which is independent of engine design.
 That's the lobe center method.
 Although it still requires the use of a checking height, the lobe center approach indexes the cam based on an average of its opening and closing points -- its "center" -- and not one of those points.
 This means that any checking height can be used and the outcome will be the same every time, because no matter what the starting and stopping points are, the center of a thing is always the center.